 “A simple but charming converted windmill (sleeps 4-5) and two outbuildings (for 2) on an underrated Greek island with spectacular coastlines”

 On the rocky ridge above Venus’ resting place stands a string of windmills, one of which has been converted into a holiday rental.
-It is - unsurprisingly- a circular building with 1 room on each of the 3 levels: a kitchen-diner on the ground floor, 2 ensuite bedrooms above.
-Outside is a shaded terrace outside and a patio overlooking the attractive village of Tripiti and the sea beyond.
+It is - unsurprisingly - a circular building with 1 room on each of the 3 levels: a kitchen-diner on the ground floor, 2 ensuite bedrooms above.
+Outside is a shaded terrace, and a patio overlooking the attractive village of Tripiti and the sea beyond.
 Next to it are two small 1-bedroom outhouses, which can be rented individually or with the windmill to accommodate larger groups.
 Owned by a meticulous Greek engineer, Gerasimos, it's not sold outside Greece through any other channels.
-A very special place, ideal for families or groups of friends who are keen to explore a little-known but still very beautiful Greek island.
+This is a very special place, ideal for families or groups of friends who are keen to explore a little-known but still very beautiful Greek island.

 - We loved sleeping in a Cycladic windmill, clambering up ladder-steps and looking out of tiny windows at the old wooden spokes

-- It's a great option for families and groups of up to 8, using the 2 pretty outhouses for overflow
+- It's a great option for families and groups of up to 8, using the 2 outhouses for overflow

 - Sunsets from the windmill can be spectacular